Adrian Veidt: Events of Doomsday Clock

 Rorschach II, Saturn Girl and Johnny Thunder meet up with Veidt at the Owlship.
-With his pet lynx, Bubastis II, and the Lantern Battery, Veidt travels to Manhattan's location at the Joker's lair, where Batman is fighting Marionette and Mime.
-Leaving Johnny and Saturn Girl on the Owlship, Veidt and Rorschach II confront the others inside.
-Veidt uses Bubastis II to summon Manhattan, who refuses to return to their world since he's in the middle of experimenting with this one.
-Manhattan reveals, among other things, that Veidt lied to Rorschach II about having cancer in order to get his help.
-Rorschach II punches Veidt and flees, while Veidt returns to the Owlship, attacks Imra and Johnny, and declares he can save everyone.
-Veidt then uses Bubastis' energy to cause an explosion in Moscow, which creates a diplomatic crisis as well as framing Superman and Firestorm.
+With his pet lynx - a clone of Bubastis - and the Lantern Battery, Veidt travels to Manhattan's location at the Joker's lair, where Batman is fighting Marionette and Mime.
+Leaving Johnny and Saturn Girl on the Owlship, Veidt and Rorschach confront the others inside.
+Veidt uses Bubastis to summon Manhattan, who refuses to return to their world since he is in the middle of experimenting with this one.
+Manhattan reveals, among other things, that Veidt lied to Rorschach about having cancer in order to get his help.
+Rorschach punches Veidt and flees, while Veidt returns to the Owlship, attacks Saturn Girl and Johnny, and declares he can save everyone.
+Veidt then uses Bubastis' energy to cause an explosion in Moscow, framing Superman and Firestorm.
 As planned by Veidt, most of Earth's superheroes go to Mars to confront Manhattan, who they think is responsible.
 After defeating all the superheroes on Mars, Manhattan returns to Earth and confronts Superman.
 Manhattan is eventually convinced by Superman to use his powers for the greater good and to return to his Universe to save his Earth.
 Veidt then reveals that his plan was to engineer the confrontation between Manhattan and Superman as he had guessed that only the latter could change Manhattan's mind.
 Veidt is shot by the Comedian, but Rorschach stops the bleeding so Veidt can face prosecution.
-Rorschach II and Veidt are then teleported by Doctor Manhattan back to the Watchmen universe, where Veidt is imprisoned for his crimes.
+Rorschach and Veidt are then teleported by Doctor Manhattan back to the Watchmen universe, where Veidt is imprisoned for his crimes.